anmoldhiman17/GenAI-Spam-Email-Classifier/README.md

 👉 Full dataset and Project Run Demo is also available on Google Drive for convenience:
 {https://drive.google.com/drive/folders/1_jocUwwgwQqdzY-07mw8s6Zuv5UKsayH?usp=sharing}

+📑 Report & 🎥 Presentation

+For those who want to dive deeper into the project:

+📘 Detailed Project Report
+ — complete methodology, results, and insights.

+🎤 Presentation Slides
+ — a concise, visual summary of the entire workflow.

+👉 Both open directly in Google Drive so you can view them instantly.

+👉 Both are available in this repo under /report and /slides folders.
+Perfect for reviewers, interviewers, or anyone who wants the “big picture” + technical depth!

 🛠️ Tech Stack

 Python 🐍